gmc-code/PC-Using-RTD/docs/setup/VSCode special files.rst

 ---------------
 #.
 Add the ``.gitignore`` file using the VSCode terminal.
 Run from within the **project** folder. ::

-    ni .gitignore
+    type nul > .gitignore

 #.
 Add the three files using the VSCode terminal.
 Run from within the **docs** folder. ::

-    ni requirements.txt
+    type nul > requirements.txt
-    ni .readthedocs.yml
+    type nul > .readthedocs.yml
-    ni .gitignore
+    type nul > .gitignore

 #.
 Add the ``_templates/breadcrumbs.html`` file using the VSCode terminal.
 Run from within the **docs** folder. ::

-    ni _templates/breadcrumbs.html
+    type nul > _templates/breadcrumbs.html

 .. tip::
-   Adding files from the terminal can also be done using the following:
+   If using windows powershell as the terminal, adding files from the terminal can be done using the following:
-   ``type nul > filename`` can be used instead of ``ni filename`` e.g. type nul >  requirements.txt
+   ``ni filename``
+   e.g. ni requirements.txt